jiaweitao001/azurerm-lsp/docs/genearte_required_permissions_guide.md

 ## Generation Steps

-This guide will walk you through the steps to generate the required permissions for AzureRM resources in a Terraform configuration.
+This guide will walk you through the steps to generate the required permissions for AzureRM or AzAPI resources in a Terraform configuration.

-### Step 1: Generate a Custom Role for AzureRM Resources
+### Step 1: Generate a Custom Role for AzureRM or AzAPI Resources

 For example, if the code block below is selected: